abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Yatiko • June 2012

 There’s a passage in the suttas in which the Buddha talks about how long people live.
-He says a person who lives a long life might live 100 years or a bit more.
+He says a person who lives a long life might live one hundred years or a bit more.
 It’s interesting that people lived that long in the Buddha’s day.
 According to the suttas, there were many monks who lived to be 80, and a few as old as 120.

-Let’s assume, for the sake of contemplation, that the longest lifespan since the Buddha’s time was 100 years.
+Let’s assume, for the sake of contemplation, that the longest lifespan since the Buddha’s time was one hundred years.
 And let’s say that our previous lives were all human.
-If we lived to be 100 years in each life, it would have been twenty-five lives ago that the Buddha was alive.
+If we lived to be one hundred years in each life, it would have been twenty-five lives ago that the Buddha was alive.
 I think it is helpful to recollect this regularly and make the connection between our own lives and the Buddha’s life.
 We can connect with this remarkable human being who walked the Earth and set rolling the unstoppable wheel of Dhamma.
 By regularly making this connection to the Buddha, we are consciously bringing to mind this remarkable human being who lived, walked, breathed, and had sense experiences exactly like we do.
 Whatever we’re doing, we can connect it to the Buddha.

 Suppose we were to forget about the past, as if the past didn’t exist, and imagine that today is the day of our birth, a fresh start.
 This can